fluxcd/website/content/en/blog/2026-07-30-flux-openbao-secrets-signatures/index.md

 No part of that verification reached outside the cluster.

-### Static keys or keyless
+### Step 4: Compare static keys and keyless verification

-Flux supports both Cosign modes.
-Omit `.verify.secretRef` and Flux switches to keyless verification, matching OIDC identities against Fulcio certificates and the Rekor log.
+The configuration above uses a static key.
+Flux also supports keyless verification: omit `.verify.secretRef`, and Flux will match OIDC identities against Fulcio certificates and the Rekor log.
 That is the right choice when short-lived identities and a public, auditable signing record are what you want, and reliance on public Sigstore infrastructure is acceptable.

 This demo takes the other path on purpose.
 The goal is a chain with no public dependencies, so a static key held in OpenBao is the natural fit: you own key custody and rotation, and nothing in the flow calls out to a service you don't run.
 Neither mode is universally correct - they encode different trade-offs, and Flux lets you choose per source.

-### Confirm that it blocks
+### Step 5: Confirm unsigned artifacts are blocked

 A verification step is only worth having once you have watched it reject something.
 The demo includes a tamper test: it pushes an unsigned artifact to a separate tag and points a throwaway `OCIRepository` at it.
 Flux refuses to verify it, and the manifests never reach the cluster: